 Roxanne: Yeah.
 It’s definitely a big issue for companies that see IT in more of a traditional sense.

-Jeff: Both from a retail and an e-commerce perspective, we’re all about the customer experience, and that also gives us a greater ability.
+Jeff: Both from a retail and an e-commerce perspective, we’re all about the customer experience.
+That also gives us a greater ability.
 You’re not just a back-end application that services the business, you need to keep up with your competition or exceed what your competition is doing.
 And that allows us to also be creative.

 Roxanne: What kind of technologies do you guys leverage other than AWS at Ashley?